 - Use just one vehicle - sell the second one

 - Turn your thermostat down in the house in the winter

-- Stop using central air or turn thermostat up in the house in the summer
+- Stop using central air or turn the thermostat up in the house in the summer

 - Cut your cable or satellite bill